Clay Thorp Chairman

 Nancy has served as a member of PhaseBio’s board of directors since March 2018.
 She has more than 30 years of experience in the pharmaceutical industry.
-She retired from Pfizer Inc. in 2006 after spending 25 years in research and leadership positions, most recently serving as Senior Vice President of Global Research & Development and Director of Pfizer’s pharmaceutical research and development site Groton / New London Laboratories.
-Nancy currently serves on the boards of directors for BioCryst Pharmaceuticals, Inc. and Endo International plc, and on the scientific advisory board of Hatteras Venture Partners.
-She received a Ph.D. in physiology and biochemistry from Vanderbilt University and a B.A. in general biology from Illinois Wesleyan University.
+She retired from Pfizer Inc. in 2006 after spending 25 years in research and leadership positions, most recently serving as Senior Vice President of Global Research & Development and director of Pfizer’s pharmaceutical research and development site Groton / New London Laboratories.
+Nancy currently serves on the boards of directors for BioCryst Pharmaceuticals, Inc. and Endo International plc.
+She received a BA in general biology from Illinois Wesleyan University and a PhD in physiology and biochemistry from Vanderbilt University.

 Justin Klein, MD, JD

 Justin has served as a member of PhaseBio’s board of directors since December 2009.
-He is a partner at New Enterprise Associates (NEA) in 2006 and is a Partner on the healthcare team.
-He focuses on medical device, healthcare technology, and biopharmaceutical company investments.
-He serves as a member of the board of directors of Senseonics Holdings, Inc., Advanced Cardiac Therapeutics, Cartiva, FIRE1, Intact Vascular, PhaseBio Pharmaceuticals, Relievant Medsystems, Senseonics, VertiFlex, and VytronUS.
-Justin’s past board memberships and investments include CV Ingenuity (acquired by Covidien), Nevro (NYSE: NVRO), Topera (acquired by Abbott), TriVascular (NASDAQ: TRIV), and Ulthera (acquired by Merz).
+He is a partner at New Enterprise Associates on the healthcare team, where he focuses on medical device, healthcare technology and biopharmaceutical company investments.
+He serves as a member of the board of directors of Senseonics Holdings, Inc., Advanced Cardiac Therapeutics, Cartiva, FIRE1, Intact Vascular, Relievant Medsystems, Senseonics, VertiFlex and VytronUS.
 He is also a member of the advisory boards for the National Venture Capital Association’s Medical Industry Group and its Medical Innovation and Competitiveness Coalition (MedIC), as well as a member of AdvaMed’s Business Development Committee.
-Prior to NEA, Justin worked for the Duke University Health System, reporting directly to the hospital CEO on health system strategy, finance and clinical service unit operations.
-Justin has an AB in Economics and a BS in Biological Anthropology and Anatomy from Duke University, an MD from the Duke University School of Medicine and a JD from Harvard Law School.
+Previously, Justin worked for the Duke University Health System, reporting directly to the hospital CEO on health system strategy, finance and clinical service unit operations.
+Justin received an AB in economics and a BS in biological anthropology and anatomy from Duke University, an MD from the Duke University School of Medicine and a JD from Harvard Law School.

 Bibhash Mukhopadhyay, PhD

 Bibhash has served as a member of PhaseBio’s board of directors since February 2018.
-He is a principal at New Enterprise Associates, Inc., where he focuses on investing in emerging therapeutic and device companies, assisting them grow and create value.
-Previously, he was Associate Director of Business Development at AstraZeneca / MedImmune, and held multiple business development positions at Johnson & Johnson.
-Bibhash has a PhD in Biomedical Sciences from Baylor College of Medicine, an MS in Neuroscience from Georg-August-Universität, Göttingen, and a BS in Biochemistry and Molecular Biology from the All India Institute of Medical Sciences, New Delhi.
+He is a principal at New Enterprise Associates, Inc., where he focuses on investing in emerging therapeutic and device companies, helping them grow and create value.
+Previously, he was Associate Director of Business Development at MedImmune, a subsidiary of AstraZeneca, and held multiple business development positions at Johnson & Johnson.
+Bibhash received a BS in biochemistry and molecular biology from the All India Institute of Medical Sciences, New Delhi, an MS in neuroscience from Georg-August-Universität, Göttingen and a PhD in biomedical sciences from Baylor College of Medicine.

 Linda has served as a member of PhaseBio’s board of directors since March 2018.
-She has more than 35 years of experience working with companies across healthcare and life sciences.
-At present, she is a General Partner at Fletcher Spaght Ventures and Fletcher Spaght, Inc., a Boston-based consultancy focused on growth strategies for healthcare and IT clients.
+She has more than 35 years of experience working with companies across healthcare and life sciences and currently serves as a general partner at Fletcher Spaght Ventures and Fletcher Spaght, Inc., a Boston-based consultancy focused on growth strategies for healthcare and IT clients.
 Prior to Fletcher Spaght, she held positions at the Sony Corporation of America and Bain & Company.
 Linda currently serves on the boards of directors at Juventas Therapeutics and HistoSonics.
-She earned an SB in Electrical Engineering and Computer Science and an SB in Humanities and Science (Physics) from the Massachusetts Institute of Technology (MIT), and an SM in Management (Finance) from the MIT Sloan School of Management at the Massachusetts Institute of Technology.
+She received an SB in electrical engineering and computer science and an SB in humanities and science from the Massachusetts Institute of Technology, and an SM in management (finance) from the Sloan School of Management at the Massachusetts Institute of Technology.